|►||Academic Services Home|

 The languages appropriate for each concentration are listed below under the section for each concentration.
 Prior to starting your language study you should consult with Professor Wellman.
 We are also aware that some concentrations (particularly the Religion and Culture major) may demand a contemporary language proficiency; again, seeking advice from the GPC for fulfilling your language requirements is strongly encouraged.

 Language classes are offered through Asian Languages and Literature (Sanskrit, Hindi, Bengali, Chinese, Japanese, Korean, Thai, Indonesian, and Vietnamese), Classics (Latin and Greek), Near Eastern Languages and Civilization (Arabic, Turkish, Persian, Aramaic, Coptic and Hebrew) and Romance Languages and Literature (French and German).
 Many of these languages are offered during the summer as intensive courses equivalent to one full year of study.
-The Jackson School does not offer languages.
+The Jackson School offers Modern Greek and Khmer languages.

 If you already have some language proficiency in your chosen languages but are uncertain about what level to take, contact the department offering the language for advice.
 Language taken at other institutions can be used to fulfill language requirements, provided it is recorded on a transcript.
 If you believe you are at or beyond the required language level but do not have a transcript to show this, you should arrange to take a proficiency exam through the appropriate department.
 Do this early; if your exam results do not show the required proficiency, you will need time to take the appropriate course work.